jcassarly/nrc_mazebot/README.md

 Causes robot to change direction.<br />
 Some wheels will have an equivalent negative value.<br />
-Wheels with positive values speed up, wheels with negative values slow down<br />
+Wheels with positive values speed up, wheels with negative values slow down

 ####Veer Away From Wall

+When a robot gets too close to a wall, robot rotates to move away from the wall. <br />
+This function takes higher precedence than getParallel

+###Angled Wall

+If there is a significant difference between differences in front and back, there’s an angled wall. <br />
+Dont use angled wall to keep parallel

 ###Ramps

+Use opposite side sensors until ramp is detected<br />
-can only use side walls for keeping parallel
+If gyroscope detects ramp, start using side walls to keep parallel

 if we are going down the ramp we should slow down<br />
-if we are going up the ramp, we should speed up<br />
+if we are going up the ramp, we should speed up